 We’re the second largest university in New Zealand and the fastest growing postgraduate study destination, with over 250 programmes, 2,200 academic staff and more than 100,000 alumni all over the world.

 Collaboration and partnership underpin everything we do and we’re connected to an extraordinary range of organisations worldwide; sharing expertise and resources, collaborating on groundbreaking research, and connecting students with industry leaders and employers.

 AUT’s mission is to create great graduates, and each member of our staff contributes to this.
 We offer exceptional learning experiences that prepare students to be successful wherever in the world their career may take them.

-We encourage innovation and entrepreneurship, and the ability to explore new technologies, challenge routine thinking and solve problems in new ways.
+Across all of our programmes, we encourage innovation and entrepreneurship, and the ability to explore new technologies, challenge routine thinking and solve problems in new ways.
 We embrace new technologies to lead the learning of tomorrow and prepare our students for the rapidly changing world.
 As a contemporary university we also place an emphasis on working across disciplines in our research, and teaching and learning.

-AUT’s success in creating transformational educational spaces has been recognised with a five-star ranking for teaching and facilities, awarded by the university rankings organisation QS.
+AUT’s success in creating transformational educational spaces has been recognised with a five-star ranking for teaching and facilities, awarded by the world university rankings organisation QS.

 Professor Steve Henry was the first person in Australasia to secure a spot in the world-leading Johnson & Johnson Innovation JLABS in Houston to further his work on surface-modification technology Kode Technology, which has the potential to fight cancer.